vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 Party B: Trades enough to get 30% of reward
 Party C: Trades enough to get 50% of reward

-Party A: Paid 500 in fees
+Party A: Paid 500 in trading fees
-Party B: Paid 1000 in fees
+Party B: Paid 1000 in trading fees
-Party C: Paid 50 in fees
+Party C: Paid 50 in trading fees

 Party A: Receives 40 (20% of 200) - the full amount
 Party B: Receives 60 (30% of 200) - the full amount